Home Remodeling Glossary: 15 Key Design & Architecture Terms

-With today’s extensive kitchen and bathroom showrooms, plus an Internet full of great bath and kitchen ideas, homeowners know they have more options than they’d ever have had previously.
+With today’s extensive kitchen and bathroom showrooms, plus an Internet full of great bath and kitchen ideas, there are more options than ever to consider.
 Want an open kitchen layout?
 How about a wide, open bathroom anchored by an extra-deep, freestanding tub?
 Whatever the dream is, talented designers and contractors can help make it happen.

 And at Gallery Kitchen & Bath, the designers are also the contractors.
 Because they’re accredited in design, and because they have a passion for it, they personally bring every project from bulletin board to real life.
 Clients call the shots, but it’s the holistically-minded Gallery team who makes the ideas concrete.